shaunwng/Wang_NG_Dynamic_Team_Page/README.md

 # NW  Studio Dynamic Team Page
 This is NW Design Studio Team Page.
+I create a team bio page based on my real life friend.
 ## Prerequisites
 All you need is use computer browser with an Internet connection.